protecode-sc/helm-chart/README.md

 `postgresql.persistence.storageClass`  | storageClass for PostgreSQL.         | ""
 `postgresql.persistence.size`          | Size of PostgreSQL claim.            | 300Gi
 `postgresql.persistence.existingClaim` | Existing claim to use for PostgreSQL.| ""
-`versitygw.persistence.storageClass`   | storageClass for MinIO.              | ""
+`versitygw.persistence.storageClass`   | storageClass for VersityGW.          | ""
-`versitygw.persistence.size`           | Size of MinIO claim.                 | 300Gi
+`versitygw.persistence.size`           | Size of VersityGW claim.             | 300Gi
-`versitygw.persistence.existingClaim`  | Existing claim to use for MinIO.     | ""
+`versitygw.persistence.existingClaim`  | Existing claim to use for VersityGW. | ""
 `rabbitmq.persistence.storageClass`    | storageClass for RabbitMQ.           | ""
 `rabbitmq.persistence.size`            | Size of RabbitMQ claim.              | 8Gi
 `rabbitmq.persistence.existingClaim`   | Existing claim to use for RabbitMQ.  | ""